Return to the Forum homepage

 Account

-In 1978, The Maharishi Foundation in the UK purchased Mentmore Towers for ₤240,000 for use as a headquarters and college.
-It was the headquarters of the Natural Law Party and campus of Maharishi University of Natural Law.
+In 1978, The Maharishi Foundation in the UK purchased Mentmore for ₤240,000 for use as a headquarters and college; it became the headquarters of the Natural Law Party and campus of Maharishi University of Natural Law.
 By 1997, the movement was seeking a larger facility and placed Mentmore on the market for ₤10 million.
-It sold two years later for ₤3 million.
+It sold two years later for ₤3 million to investor Simon Halabi, who planned to build additional hotel and conference facilities; the plan did not proceed.
+In 1992 the Mentmore Golf and Country Club opened, on land previously owned by the estate.
+A proposal in 2009 was to renovate the mansion stalled, and the property was left in decline.

 Return to Estates listing